2011, 2013, 2019 NEWMAC Coach of the Year

 As the first head coach of women’s rowing after its inception as a varsity sport in 1999, WPI's rise to prominence began immediately upon his arrival.
 WPI has consistently ranked amongst the nation’s top DIII Rowing teams.
 In 2004, WPI was ranked second in the nation, missing the country’s top slot by less than one second.
 The WPI varsity eight was ranked seventh and ninth in 2011 and 2012, respectively.

-The Engineers have been the runner up at the NEWMAC Championship five of the last six years to go along with a second-place finish in 2004.
-The 2016-17 varsity eight was ranked ninth a majority of the season while the varsity eight and second varsity eight were regionally-ranked by the NCAA in the final public release.
-The varsity eight also won the Quinsigamond Snake Regatta and was second at the Textile River Regatta.
+Prior to the 2019 season the Engineers had been the runner up at the NEWMAC Championship five of previous six years.
+The 2016-17 varsity eight was nationally ranked ninth a majority of the season while the varsity eight and second varsity eight were regionally-ranked by the NCAA in the final public release.
+The varsity eight remains undefeated during Fall head racing on its home course of Lake Quinsigamond since 2016.

 Steele began his rowing career in 1987 as a member of Lake Quinsigamond's own St. John's High School.
 During his years at St. John's, he developed a passion for rowing which he carried forward into college.
 A founding member of Emory University's Crew Club (Atlanta, GA), he maintained his affiliation with Emory until 1999.